 After completing the course you will:

-- have been equipped with knowledge, skills and experience to create content about your scientific work that a wide variety of target groups can find interesting.
+- be equipped with knowledge, skills and experience to create content about your scientific work that a wide variety of target groups can find interesting.

 - have examined what works best for you personally when it comes to increasing your visibility.